KYW-TV: As WPTZ (1941–1955)

-As an NBC-owned station (1955–1965)
+As an NBC-owned station and change from WPTZ to WRCV-TV (1955–1965)

-In May 1955, Westinghouse agreed to trade WPTZ and KYW radio to NBC in exchange for WNBK television and WTAM-AM-FM in Cleveland, and $3 million in cash compensation.
+In May 1955, Westinghouse agreed to trade WPTZ and KYW radio to NBC in exchange for WNBK television and WTAM AM-FM in Cleveland, and $3 million in cash compensation.
 NBC had long sought an owned-and-operated television station in Philadelphia, the largest market where it did not own a station.
 It had made several offers over the years for the Philadelphia stations, but Westinghouse declined each time.
 After being rebuffed by Westinghouse on several occasions, NBC threatened to drop its affiliation from WPTZ and Westinghouse's other NBC television affiliate, WBZ-TV in Boston, unless Westinghouse agreed to the trade.
 NBC took over operation of WPTZ and KYW in late January 1956; on February 13, 1956, channel 3's call letters were changed to WRCV-TV (in reference to the RCA-Victor record label; KYW radio adopted the WRCV calls as well).

 Shortly after NBC took control of channel 3, the Federal Communications Commission (FCC) collapsed the Lehigh Valley, most of northern Delaware and southern New Jersey (including Atlantic City) into the Philadelphia market.
 NBC realized WRCV-TV's existing tower was inadequate for this enlarged market.
 In 1957, channel 3 moved to a new 1100 ft tower in Roxborough.
 The tower was co-owned with WFIL-TV (channel 6, now ABC owned-and-operated station WPVI-TV) and added much of Delaware, the Lehigh Valley, and southern New Jersey to the station's city-grade coverage.
 The new transmitter enabled channel 3 to broadcast in color for the first time.